lasdf1234/en/mktcontent/首页设置/首页Banner内容.md

 		"name":"Free public test for Cloud Database SQL Server", "id":"42",
 		"button_title":"Apply Now",
-		"main_title":"Use SQL Server without limit, with the cost only being ¥0.01 per day” },
+		"main_title":"Use SQL Server without limit, with the cost only being ¥0.01 per day" },
 	{
 		"sub_title":"Apply now, you will have chance to obtain Advanced Anti-DDoS of network free trial qualification for one month, with the amount of 20Gbps at most",